Krushimandi/Krushimandi-app/README.md

 ## 📱 About

-MyApp is an innovative agricultural marketplace that eliminates middlemen by connecting farmers directly with buyers.
+Krushimandi is an innovative agricultural marketplace that eliminates middlemen by connecting farmers directly with buyers.
 The platform enables fresh produce trading with features like real-time chat, order tracking, and intelligent market insights.

 ### 🎯 Key Features